Back to News

 Industry InsightsMay 5, 2026

-Toy Safety And ASTM F963: What Fort Building Kit Buyers Should Check
+Toy Safety And ASTM F963: What Fort Kit Buyers Should Confirm Before Sampling

 For U.S.-bound toy projects, buyers should align age grading, small parts, material testing, labeling, tracking, packaging, and documentation before sampling.

 Safety planning should not wait until a fort building kit is already photographed, priced, and packed.
-For U.S.-bound toy projects, ASTM F963-23 became the mandatory toy safety standard through CPSC rules on April 20, 2024, so customers need to align the product file early.
+For U.S.-bound toy projects, ASTM F963-23 became the mandatory toy safety standard through CPSC rules on April 20, 2024, so the product file should be aligned early.

-This article is not a legal opinion.
-It is a practical sourcing checklist for brands and retailers discussing fort building toys with a manufacturer.
+This article is not legal advice.
+It is a practical checklist for discussing a private-label fort kit before sampling.

 Custom DIY FORTS color box building kit for toy safety review